pkpio/fitbit-googlefit/README.md

 # Introduction
 ----------------------------
 Export all your Fitbit data to Google Fit.

-Unlike other alternatives such as fitnessyncer.com, this aims to offer very fine granularity for data.
-Check all the features, setup and usage instructions below.
+Unlike other alternatives, such as fitnessyncer.com, this aims to offer very fine granularity for the data.

 # Features